 Why is it my job to get the pages back?
 Because they were stolen from my book.

 Why did I have a book full of spells with world-ending potential?
 Look, it’s a long story…

 Okay, fine, here’s the short form.

 For starters, you need to understand that I’m not entirely human; my father was a demon lord who ruled over a Hell-like dimension called the Dismal Realms.
 He knocked up my mother, a sorceress of considerable power, for the express purpose of creating me to be his heir.
-A few days ago he completed a complex inheritance ritual — despite my best efforts to sabotage it — that sealed that deal; upon his death, his power will flow into me and I’ll become the new ruler of the Dismal Realms.
-Fun, huh?
+A few months ago, he completed a complex inheritance ritual — despite my best efforts to sabotage it — and that sealed that deal; upon his death, his power will flow into me and I’ll become the new ruler of the Dismal Realms.